 Examples of Facilitated Diffusion in Biological Systems

-Facilitated diffusion plays a crucial role in various biological systems, facilitating the transport of essential molecules and ions across cell membranes.
+Facilitated diffusion makes a real difference in various biological systems, facilitating the transport of essential molecules and ions across cell membranes.

 1. Glucose Transport in Mammalian Cells